Sex Offense Charges: What Every Defendant Needs to Know [2026]

 - Changing a single word in a question can distort a witness's recollection

-- Approximately 20% of research subjects accepted entirely false memories as their own
+- A significant percentage of research subjects accepted entirely false memories as their own (peer-reviewed memory science research)

 - Repeated questioning can change the details of a memory over time